 Do you know about the Korean blood type personality?
 Though it may ring weird to our ears, asking someone what their blood type is can be quite commonplace in Korean society.
-You can liken it to something similar to the horoscopes in Western cultures.
+You can liken it to something similar to the Korean Zodiac, or the horoscopes in Western cultures.

 In other words, it’s a way to grasp a general understanding of what someone’s personality might be like.
 Though, of course, it’s more for fun rather than something super serious and scientifically proven.